KittyCAD/kcl-experiments/README.md

-# KCL tools
+# KCL experimental notes

-Includes a compiler and CLI tool for KCL (KittyCADlang).
+Just for notes and ideas about different ways we could evovle KCL.

+You may be looking for the actual KCL tools, [in the modeling-app repo's 'kcl' subdirectory](https://github.com/KittyCAD/modeling-app/tree/main/src/wasm-lib/kcl).